appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 <dd>

-*Example:* To trigger an action on Appsmith when the image is slid, use the following code:
+To trigger an action on Appsmith when the image is slid, use the following code:

 <Tabs>
   <TabItem value="js" label="JS" default>